124th Maine Senate

-Below is the list of the 124th Maine Senate, which was sworn into office on December 3, 2008 and left office in December 2010.
+Below is a list of the members of the 124th Maine Senate, which were sworn into office on December 3, 2008, and left office in December 2010.

 On December 3, Libby Mitchell (D-Kennebec) was the only candidate nominated for President of the Maine Senate and was subsequently elected Senate President.

 The 124th Senate consisted of 21 Democrats and 14 Republicans.
-In April 2009, the Maine Senate approved LD 1020 with a 21-14 vote.
+In April 2009, the Maine Senate approved LD 1020 with a 21–14 vote.
 The bill if enacted allowed same-sex couples to marry.
 The bill ultimately passed the Maine Legislature as a whole and was signed by Governor John Baldacci before being repealed via a people's veto in November 2009.